MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

 ::: moniker range="sc-vmm-1807"

 > [!NOTE]
 > To enable management of both Classic and ARM-based VMs, the subscription must have **Active Directory-based** authentication associated with it.
-Create an Microsoft Entra ID application using the Azure portal and make note of the Directory ID, Application ID, and Key.
+Create a Microsoft Entra ID application using the Azure portal and make note of the Directory ID, Application ID, and Key.

 ::: moniker-end

 ::: moniker range="sc-vmm-1801"

 > [!NOTE]
 > To enable management of both Classic and ARM-based VMs, the subscription must have **Active Directory-based** authentication associated with it.
-Create an Microsoft Entra ID application using the Azure portal and make note of the Directory ID, Application ID, and Key.
+Create a Microsoft Entra ID application using the Azure portal and make note of the Directory ID, Application ID, and Key.

 ::: moniker-end